rumblefishdev/evm-debugger/packages/transaction-trace-provider/README.md

 `make clean`

 Stack output contain url to API and lambdas are in the sync with life code thanks to SAM configuration.

+# Build docker image and push to ECR

+run `make rebootstrap` in root directory cd to `packages/transaction-trace-provider` run `npm run build` to build package run `docker build .` to build docker image run `docker tag <tag-from-docker-build> 428196107266.dkr.ecr.us-east-1.amazonaws.com/transaction-trace-provider:v<new-version>` to tag the image login to ecr by running `aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 428196107266.dkr.ecr.us-east-1.amazonaws.com` run `docker push 428196107266.dkr.ecr.us-east-1.amazonaws.com/transaction-trace-provider:v<new-version>` to push the image to ecr update version in `packages/infra/services.yml` -> `TransactionTraceProviderImage` to the new version run `make stage-deploy` in infra directory to deploy the new version of the image to staging